life-and-dev/church/terms/hell.md

 The Greek word "esthiō" literally means "eat" but could also mean "consume" and is associated with "corrosion" such that the subject is reduced until nothing is left.

-> The Lord Jesus shall be revealed from heaven with his mighty angels: **In flaming fire** taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ: Who shall be punished with **everlasting destruction** *(exolethreuō)* from the presence of the Lord, and from the glory of his power. -- 2 Thessalonians 1:7-9 (KJV)
+> The Lord Jesus shall be revealed from heaven with his mighty angels: **In flaming fire** taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ: Who shall be punished with **everlasting destruction** *(olethros)* from the presence of the Lord, and from the glory of his power. -- 2 Thessalonians 1:7-9 (KJV)

-The Greek word ["exolethreuō"](https://www.blueletterbible.org/lexicon/G622/kjv) means "total destruction" is used in scriptures like.
-According to Paul, our Lord Jesus Christ would use "flaming fire" to "totally destroy" the disobedient such that their destruction would be "everlasting".
+The Greek word ["olethros"](https://www.blueletterbible.org/lexicon/G3639/kjv) means "destruction" or "ruin" and is used in scriptures like this.
+According to Paul, our Lord Jesus Christ would use "flaming fire" to bring "destruction" on the disobedient such that it would be "everlasting".
 There will be no recovery in purgatory nor any other second chance.

 Peter also said this when he quoted:

 > Moses said,
 >
 >> ‘The Lord God will raise up for you a prophet like me from your brothers.
 You shall listen to him in whatever he tells you.
-And it shall be that **every soul who does not listen to that prophet shall be destroyed** *(exolethreuō)* from the people.’
+And it shall be that **every soul who does not listen to that prophet shall be destroyed** *([exolethreuō](https://www.blueletterbible.org/lexicon/G1842/kjv))* from the people.’
 >
 > -- Acts 3:22-23 (ESV)

+The Greek word ["exolethreuō"](https://www.blueletterbible.org/lexicon/G622/kjv) means "total destruction" is used in scriptures like.
+According to Peter, the disobedient will be totally detroyed.
+There will be no recovery in purgatory nor any other second chance.

 Peter also said that God set an example of what is about to happen with Sodom and Gomorrah: